shujianyang/FunWithAlgorithms/README.markdown

 This is a repository of programs used to solve some interesting algorithm problems.

-Most programs were written in C++.
+Most programs were written in C++ and Python.